Home FeaturedJob candidate’s lawsuit over alleged stolen business plan stayed, court cites ‘reprehensible conduct’

 A former job applicant who sued Colliers Macaulay Nicolls and one of its employees over an alleged stolen business plan has had her lawsuit stayed after repeatedly refusing to pay court-ordered costs ...

 To continue reading, create a free profile and join HR Law Canada's community.
+Get full access to all non-premium articles.

 Already have an account?
-Log in below.
+Log in below

 You may also like